MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 For these controls, when the menu is first opened (and no item has been selected by the user), the Down arrow key always sets focus to the first item and the Up arrow key always sets focus to the last item on the menu.
 Similarly, when the last item is selected and the Down arrow key is pressed, focus moves to the first item on the menu and when the first item is selected and the Up arrow key is pressed, focus moves to the last item on the menu.

 You should try to emulate these same behaviors in your custom controls.
-Code sample on how to implement this behavior can be found in [Managing focus navigation](managing-focus-navigation.md#popup-ui-code-sample) documentation.
+Code sample on how to implement this behavior can be found in [Programmatic focus navigation](focus-navigation-programmatic.md#find-the-first-and-last-focusable-element) documentation.

 ## Test your app